 is the whole risk.

-The threat is real and it is specific.
+The threat is real and specific.
 If your app does one narrow thing that a more capable Sidekick or a smarter building tool can now do natively, your value just got thinner.
 Merchants will not pay for a feature the platform gives them for free, and they will churn the moment they notice the overlap.
-The Edition did not cause that, it just accelerated the timeline.
+The Edition did not cause that vulnerability, it just accelerated the timeline.

 The data rules sharpen it further.
 Apps that were quietly differentiated by the merchant data they could access and act on now operate under tighter constraints, which narrows some of the moats that thin apps were leaning on without realizing it.
 If your defensibility was "we see data others cannot," read the agreement closely, because that moat may have moved.